takolad/weather_dashboard/README.md

 # weather_dashboard

 ## Description
-    Utilizing third-party APIs to access and display weather information in a web page dashboard.
+    This is a weather outlook page for the purpose of planning a trip.
+The site utilizes the third-party API, OpenWeather, to access and display weather information in a web based dashboard.

 ## Site Screenshot
    ![Site Screenshot](assets/images/screen1.png)